PhilipNerubenko/java-beginner-lessons/README.md

 String finalString = result.toString();
 ```

-Код урока доступен в файле:
+The lesson code is available in the file:

 - [AllAboutClassStringBuilder.java](./lesson17/AllAboutClassStringBuilder.java)

 <div align="right">
-  <b><a href="#содержание">↥ Вернуться к оглавлению</a></b>
+  <b><a href="#contents">↥ Back to Contents</a></b>
 </div>

 ---

-## Урок 18: Понятие массив. Работа с массивами
+## Lesson 18: Arrays and Working with Arrays

-В этом уроке рассматриваются:
+This lesson covers:

-- Основы работы с массивами
+- Basics of working with arrays
-- Динамическая инициализация
+- Dynamic initialization
-- Статическая инициализация
+- Static initialization
-- Методы класса Arrays
+- Methods of the `Arrays` class

-### Динамическая инициализация массива
+### Dynamic Array Initialization

-Размер массива задается во время выполнения программы.
+The size of the array is defined at runtime.

 ```java
 public class ArrayDynamicInitialization {